 If your skin errs on the very dry side this budget but brilliant moisturiser is rich, comforting and just the thing for calming sore skin.

-Anti-inflammatory and antibacterial, zinc has been shown to balance the skin’s microbiome and was originally used in ancient Greek wound-healing treatments, so it’s got quite some pedigree where skin soothing is concerned.
-On a related note it’s also a key ingredient in many nappy creams, so if you’re face is feeling chafed, it could promote healing by the same rashy logic.
+Anti-inflammatory and antibacterial, zinc has been shown to balance the skin’s microbiome and was originally used in ancient Greek wound-healing treatments, so it’s got quite some pedigree where skin-soothing is concerned.
+On a related note, it’s also a key ingredient in many nappy creams, so if your face is feeling chafed, it could promote healing by the same rashy logic.

 Specifically developed for use after treatments such as chemical peels, laser, LED and microneedling, this zinc, hyaluronic acid and calming algae infused sheet mask helps to counteract redness and swelling while physically and literally chilling the skin.

-This should go without saying for daily life really, but SPF is especially non-negotiable post-microneedling as your skin barrier will be more vulnerable to damage.
+This should go without saying for daily life really, but suncream is especially non-negotiable post-microneedling especially if done in-clinic (your aesthetician should put some on you as you leave) as your skin barrier will be more vulnerable to damage.
 Choose a broad spectrum SPF of at least 30 and ensure you opt for a gentle, fragrance-free formula.